Frequently Asked Questions About Getting Braces

 - Reducing treatment time with braces

 Orthodontics is not merely for improving the aesthetics of the smile; orthodontic treatment improves bad bites (malocclusions).
 Malocclusions occur as a result of tooth or jaw misalignment.
-Malocclusions affect the way you smile, chew, clean your teeth or feel about your smile.
+Malocclusions affect the way you chew your food, clean your teeth, and feel about your smile.

 Movement of teeth may be performed with a number of different “appliances.”
-Metal braces, the most commonly used type of bracket (or appliance), are attached to the teeth with a sealant-like adhesive, and provides the most efficient tooth movement.
+Metal braces, the most commonly used type of bracket (or appliance), are attached to the teeth with a sealant-like adhesive and provide the most efficient tooth movement.

 Ceramic brackets, also attached to the teeth, are far less visible and are efficient as well, but usually are more expensive.

-And finally, aligners (appliances such as ClearCorrect) are removable, clear, retainer-like appliances which move teeth in small increments, but are incapable of providing optimum movement in difficult orthodontic cases.
-Aligners are used to treat minor orthodontic problems effectively, but cannot be used for complex orthodontic problems.
+And finally, aligners (appliances such as ClearCorrect) are removable, clear, retainer-like appliances which move teeth in small increments but are incapable of providing optimum movement in difficult orthodontic cases.
+Aligners are used to treat minor orthodontic problems, but they are ineffective for complex orthodontic problems.

 Anything your orthodontist attaches to your teeth which moves your teeth or changes the shape of your jaw.

 The metal wire that acts as a track to guide your teeth along as they move.
 It is changed periodically throughout treatment as your teeth move to their new positions.

 A metal ring that is cemented to your molar and goes completely around your tooth.
 Bands provide a way to attach brackets to your teeth.